9 Best MTB Trails in Northern California

 Look up at Yosemite’s granite mountains as you bike through the Valley Loop Trail.
 It’s a moderate trail that loops around 13 miles.
 There is minimal elevation gain.
 Stop at Yosemite Falls, the Swinging Bridge, and Sentinel Bridge for views.

-You can share the roads with vehicles and while you’re biking on the bike paths, the speed limit is 15 mph.
-You can either bring your bike, rent one or even borrow it for free for 2 hours through the park’s bike share program.
+You can share the roads with vehicles, and while you’re biking on the bike paths, the speed limit is 15 mph.
+You can either bring your bike, rent one, or even borrow one for free for 2 hours through the park’s bike share program.

 Conclusion: Best Mountain Bike Trails in Northern California